 If you're in a long-term relationship with a New Zealand citizen, you may find that applying for a Partnership Work Visa is your best option.
 This is especially so if you don't meet the requirements for any of the other visa categories, such as if you're over the age limit for a working holiday visa, or don't work in a profession highly sought after in New Zealand.

 Applying for a Partnership Work Visa can be a laborious process, as you'll need to provide documentation for the duration of your relationship.
-While you don't need to be legally married, you're only eligible if you've been living together for at least a year (in most cases—some exceptions are made for 'culturally arranged marriages').
+While you don't need to be legally married, you're only eligible if you've been living together for at least a year.

 The waiting time can be several months, and you should expect to be thoroughly scrutinized by immigration officials.
 But, this visa type is a good option for people in genuine relationships with New Zealand citizens who have the documentation to prove it.

 If you've got a Working Holiday Visa, in most cases you'll want to wait until you're in the country to apply for jobs.
 Staying in a hostel is a good way to get a feel for the job market, as you'll likely see posters on noticeboards advertising for seasonal staff.
-Word of mouth between travelers is the best resource here.
-In towns with a lot of tourists, you'll also see signs in shop and restaurant windows seeking staff during the busy season.
+Word of mouth among travelers is one of the best resources here.
+In towns with a lot of tourists, you'll also often see signs in shop and restaurant windows seeking staff during the busy season.